Skip to main content

 3. The Pause

-Near the end of the interview, when it’s your turn to ask questions.
-Make sure to ask the hiring manager about their experience working for this company.
-Do they enjoy working here, what’s their favorite part, etc?
 They can either answer enthusiastically or give you the dreaded pause.
 If they need to take a moment and filter what they have to say about the company, they are probably holding back something.
-While the hiring manager will of course only tell you the good, this could be a warning sign that this is an unfavorable work environment.
+While the hiring manager will of course only tell you the good, this could be a warning sign that this is an unfavorable work environment and that you need to run from this job offer.

 4. The Vague Job Description